-Try to include 3 things at each snack and meal: protein, fat, and fiber.
-This will help keep you full and nourished.
+Try to include at least 2 food groups at each snack.
+This will help keep you nourished.

 Create an environment that makes health easier.
 Your environment is the biggest predictor of your health choices, so consider how you can make shifts to your space to set yourself up for the health behaviors you want.

 Self-care can support a healthy college experience – increasing productivity by stepping away from your to-do list.
 Sounds like magic, right?

 Emotional Self-Care means evaluating your emotional well-being.
 Giving yourself space for self-talk, saying “no” to things that would disrupt your energy flow or cause stress, and going on friend dates are all ways to contribute to your emotional self-care.